This how to eat more fibre post will give you lots of ideas and recipes to increase the fibre in your diet.

 How to eat more fibre - include more pulses in your diet

 Pulse are an excellent source of fibre in our diets.
 Most of us are pretty familiar with baked beans, but there is a wide range of beans which are available in cans.
 They can easily be added to recipes such as this higher fibre gluten free lasagne and healthy cottage pie.
 You could also enjoy pulses in this butter bean hummus or 2 ingredient hummus made with canned chickpeas.
 Lentils are also available in cans, but as most lentils cook fairly quickly, you might prefer to use dried lentils.
 Red lentils soften and break down so are great for thickening soups and stews.
 Peas are also a type of pulse, and a great way of adding more fibre to your diet.

 Most fruits with a fibrous edible skin such as apples and pears are high in fibre.
 The tiny seeds of berries are also a rich source, and one cup of raspberries contains a whopping 8 g of fibre.
 Fruit is one of the easiest things to add to your diet as a snack or a dessert.
 Or try adding even more fibre to your fruit by baking it into a healthy fruit crumble with oats.

 High fibre vegetables

 All vegetables are good for your health.
 But some are particularly high in fibre, including green veg and root vegetables.
 The skin of vegetables are especially high in fibre, so try to leave the skin on when you prepare them.
 Baked potatoes - white or sweet - are delicious served in their skins , and you can also leave the skin on potatoes when you are roasting or mashing them.
-This post contains lots of ways to add more vegetables to your diet.

 How to eat more fibre for breakfast